rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 4 Errata.md

-# AZ-500T00 Learning Path 4 Labs Errata  – Total time ~210 hours
+# AZ-500T00 Learning Path 4 Labs Errata  – Total time ~220 Minutes (440 Min)

 When starting each lab choose Yes when prompted to be visible in networks<br>